MicrosoftDocs/win32/desktop-src/SecProv/preparevolume-win32-encryptablevolume.md

-﻿---
+---
-Description: 'Creates a BitLocker volume with the specified file system type of the discovery volume.' ms.assetid: '088e7224-a336-4742-a12f-86755defe16c'
+Description: Creates a BitLocker volume with the specified file system type of the discovery volume. ms.assetid: 088e7224-a336-4742-a12f-86755defe16c
-title: 'PrepareVolume method of the Win32\_EncryptableVolume class'
+title: PrepareVolume method of the Win32\_EncryptableVolume class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PrepareVolume method of the Win32\_EncryptableVolume class